Factory Tours in Southeast Michigan for Family Fun

 - Cost: $15/adults, $11/kids, $14/seniors, free/2 and under (note: prices are slightly less for members of The Henry Ford)

 Where else can you see fresh Ford F-150 pickup trucks being built in a real auto factory?
-This five-part experience includes historic footage of Henry Ford and Co. at the Legacy Theatre, a multi-sensory experience at the Art of Manufacturing Theatre (with seven screens and seats that pivot 360 degrees), a trek to "the world's largest living roof," chance to see five iconic vehicles in the Legacy Gallery (like a 1929 Model A and 1965 Mustang) and, of course, an assembly plant walking tour (during production only).
+This five-part experience includes historic footage of Henry Ford and Co. at the Legacy Theater, a multi-sensory experience at the Art of Manufacturing Theater (with seven screens and seats that pivot 360 degrees), a trek to "the world's largest living roof," chance to see five iconic vehicles in the Legacy Gallery (like a 1929 Model A and 1965 Mustang) and, of course, an assembly plant walking tour.